shockjiang/acm/README.md

 This project aims to evaluate the NDNS, esp. how the multipath routing and adaptive forwarding benefit the system:
 - select the best name server according the realtime network traffic, related files:
-  - results/aggregate-trace.txt
+  - results/aggregate-trace-<SUFFIX>.txt
   - graphs/request_delay_trace.awk
-  - graphs/data/responses-from-ns.txt
+  - graphs/data/responses-from-ns-<SUFFIX>.txt
   - graphs/responses_from_ns.py
-  - graphs/pdfs/responses-from-ns.pdf
+  - graphs/pdfs/responses-from-ns-<SUFFIX>.pdf
 - fast retry after transmission failure to cover the time gap, related files:
-  - results/request-delay-trace.txt
+  - results/request-delay-trace-<SUFFIX>.txt
   - graphs/request_delay_trace.awk
-  - graphs/data/request-delay.txt
+  - graphs/data/request-delay-<SUFFIX>.txt
   - graphs/delay_distribution.py
-  - graphs/pdfs/delay-distribution.{pdf, png}
+  - graphs/pdfs/delay-distribution-<SUFFIX>.{pdf, png}

+Note that the <SUFFIX> refers to a string which made up by parameters of the scenario.
+For current, the <SUFFIX> is freq400-intv10-stg8, implying that the start request sending frequency is 400 per seconds (frequency=400), and the frequency increases every 10 seconds (interval=10), until it increase for 8 times (stage=8).

 Tools and Libraries
 ===================